HMS Lapwing (1785): 1797 on

 On 31 January 1797 Lapwing was sailing off Barbuda when she captured the French privateer schooner Espoir.
 Espoir was armed with four guns and ten swivel guns, and had a crew of 48 men.
 She was out of Guadeloupe and Lapwing sent her into St. Christopher's.

 On 1 August Lapwing was off Tortola when she captured the French privateer sloop Regulus, of Puerto Rico Regulus, of four gun and 24 men, had been out 15 days and had captured an American brig.
-Lapwing' sent her into St Christopher.
+Lapwing sent her into St Christopher.

 On 31 March 1798, Lapwing was off St Bartholomews when she captured the French privateer schooner Hardi.
 Hardi, of Guadeloupe, was armed with four guns and had a crew of 47 men.
 She had been out some time but had not made any captures.
 Lapwing sent Hardi into Martinique.

 On 29 May Lapwing captured Intrepid, of 10 guns and 58 men, off Saint Bartholomew's.
 She had not made any captures since leaving Guadeloupe.

+March, 1799 she was commanded by Captain Thomas Harvey.